 Economic Impact on Japan and the Rest of the World

-On March 11, 2011, a 9.0 magnitude earthquake and 100-foot high tsunami pummeled Japan's northeastern shoreline.
-At least 28,000 people died or went missing.
+At least 20,000 people died and 2,500 went missing.
+Around 18,000 people drowned during the tsunami.
 Over 465,000 were displaced.
 Many people in the area were elderly.
 Rescue efforts were difficult due to cold weather and disrupted transportation routes.

 Radiation showed up in local milk and vegetables.
 It also briefly appeared in Tokyo's drinking water.
 Radioactive materials continued to leak into the Pacific Ocean, raising levels to 4,000 times the legal limit.

-Impact on Japan's Economy
+Initial Impact on Japan's Economy

 The "Triple Disaster" devastated Japan's economy in four ways.
-First, it destroyed 138,000 buildings and cost $360 billion in economic damage.
-That’s more than the $250 billion cost estimate for Hurricane Katrina.
+First, the destruction cost more than the $250 billion cost estimate for Hurricane Katrina.
 The quake hit northeast Japan.
-This region was responsible for 6-8 percent of the country's total production.
+This region was responsible for 6 to 8 percent of the country's total production.
 That made it worse than the 1995 Great Hanshin earthquake near Kobe, which cost over 6,000 lives and $100 billion.
 There, rebuilding took seven years.

 As a result, Japan had to import oil to replace generation capacity.
 This caused record trade deficits.
 Two plants were restarted in April 2013.
 They ran until September 2013, when they were closed for maintenance.

-Prime Minister Shinzo Abe supports safely reopening the plants.
+Prime Minister Shinzo Abe supported safely reopening the plants.
 Energy imports from the Gulf region cost too much for this indebted nation.
 They also created too much geopolitical risk.
 Abe reassured nervous residents that Japan's nuclear safety standards were the toughest in the world.

 Despite being the only country to suffer a nuclear weapon attack, Japan decided to rely on nuclear power after the 1973 oil embargo.
 By the time of the disaster, nuclear power safely supplied a third of the country's electricity.